product background

 About

 Coffee Expression This is a new endeavour, a little further from home.
-In this blend of two lots from Burundi and Costa Rica, we have more fresh fruit, more acidity, but still a deep sweetness and integrated structure.
+In this blend of two lots from Ethiopia and Costa Rica, we have more fresh fruit, more acidity, but still a deep sweetness and integrated structure.

 Profiles Luna is a brighter take, the direct reflection and contrast of Terra, a new step on our journey in coffee, suited for espresso, smaller espresso and milk drinks, or batch brew.